 - Short-sleeved midi dress

-- Lightweight cotton deadstock fabric
+- Lightweight fabric, organic cotton

-- Red, blue and tan multi-colored floral pattern block printed by hand using natural, plant-based dyes - Please note, due to the nature of hand blocking, pattern variations may occur and look different from the photos!
+- Red, blue and tan multi-colored floral pattern block printed by hand using natural, plant-based dyes - please note, due to the nature of hand blocking, pattern variations may occur and look different from the photos!
 This floral daisy fabric was dyed over the series of a couple of months.
 Natural dyes adhere to fabric using sunlight, and the fabric color is just as much a result of the vegetable dyes used and the seasons it was printed in.

 - Neckline snap closure